Disability Support Services FAQs

 Yes, if you have a disability and are requesting services, you are required to make initial contact and provide documentation of your disability and specifically request accommodations through the Disability Support Services (DSS) office.

-What is the Disability Support Services Office (DSS)?
+What is Disability Support Services (DSS)?

 The DSS Student Handbook is available for students who have registered at LCCC.
 This handbook contains information about DSS services, policies, and procedures.